learn-co-curriculum/dsc-measures-of-dispersion/README.md

 x = [3, 5, 8, 12, 15, 18, 20, 22, 25, 30, 50, 80, 687]
 ```

-**Step 1:** Sort the data in ascending order (these numbers are already sorted but don't skip this step when you do this on other data, it's important!).
+**Step 1:** Sort the data in ascending order (these numbers are already sorted but don't skip this step when you do this on other data- it's important!).

 ```python